Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I: Preparation

-In this study, the three types of pentagons as shown in Figure~\ref{Fig.2-2} from Section 5.3.1 ($\theta = 17^ \circ $ of Table 5.3.1, i.e., $B = 107^ \circ$) in \cite{Sugimoto_2021} were used for the conversions.
-In other words, the following conversions were performed:
+In this study, the three types of pentagons shown in Figure~\ref{Fig.2-2}, derived from Section 5.3.1 ($\theta = 17^ \circ $ in Table 5.3.1, i.e., $B = 107^ \circ$) of \cite{Sugimoto_2022}, were used for the conversions.
+In other words, the following conversions were applied:

-\begin{itemize} \item Convert the rhombus with an acute angle of $90^ \circ$ to a pair of convex pentagons. \item Convert the rhombuses with acute angles of $30^ \circ$ and $60^ \circ$ to pairs of concave pentagons. \end{itemize}
+\begin{itemize} \item Convert the rhombus with an acute angle of $90^ \circ$ into a pair of convex pentagons. \item Convert the rhombuses with acute angles of $30^ \circ$ and $60^ \circ$ into pairs of concave pentagons. \end{itemize}

-Therefore the non-periodic tilings $T_{h}$ and $T_{s}$ are converted to tilings with one type of convex pentagon and two types of concave pentagons.
-Owing to the properties of the conversion method, conversion of other patterns (Sections 5.3.2 to 5.3.7 in \cite{Sugimoto_2021}) that changes depending on the parameter \textit{$\theta $} is also possible, as is that in Section 5.3.1 in \cite{Sugimoto_2021}.
+Therefore, the non-periodic tilings $T_{h}$ and $T_{s}$ are converted into tilings with one type of convex pentagon and two types of concave pentagons.
+Owing to the properties of the conversion method, conversions of other patterns that vary depending on the parameter $\theta$, such as conversions using three types of convex pentagons, can also be obtained in the same way as the conversions performed in this study \cite{Sugimoto_2022, Sugimoto_site_Ts, Sugimoto_site_Th}.